 Our 'Mission' as a school is to be a safe, happy and caring school where everyone will be accepted and valued for who they are and where children are inspired to learn.

 In attempting to achieve this for our pupils, we have two specific objectives.

 - To develop in pupils a sense of self-discipline and an acceptance of responsibility for their own actions;

-- To create the conditions for an orderly community promoting effective learning, in which there is mutual respect between all members and a proper concern for the immediate environment.
+- To create the conditions for effective learning, in which there is mutual respect between all members and a proper concern for the immediate environment.

 Part of growing up is about learning what is acceptable and unacceptable and gradually taking responsibility for one’s own behaviour.
 Our approach to discipline is to encourage and celebrate good behaviour and positive achievements in all children.
-The class teacher will make every effort to reinforce good behaviour and a sense of achievement within their classrooms.
+The class teachers and teaching assistants will make every effort to reinforce good behaviour and a sense of achievement within their classrooms.
 In addition the following procedures will be adopted:

 - a quiet word of encouragement;

 - a positive written comment in a book;

 - special praise for better effort or improved behaviour;